Categories: Projects and equipment; Commerce and business

 Setting it up and breaking it down multiple times per day

-Just before demolition, hacksaw in hand, Captain Obvious visited.
+Just before surgery, hacksaw in hand, Captain Obvious visited.

 Mount it to the roof rack fully assembled and be done with it.